Rust-GCC/Rust-GCC.github.io/reporting/2022-10-monthly-report.md

 passes, we need to be able to refer a macro invocation to its definition.

-This includes resolving \"simple\" examples such as the following:
+This includes resolving "simple" examples such as the following:

 ``` rust
 macro_rules! a { () => () };